Protecting your Bottom Line by Maximizing Recovery from Responsible Third Parties

 As with property and casualty claims, subrogation law in the workers’ compensation field can be technical and complex.
+The insurance subrogation laws for workers’ compensation claims also vary by state.
 Third party adjustors may not focus on the subrogation of the company’s claim in addition to the processing of the loss.
-Retaining a subrogation law firm with a team of attorneys dedicated to the complex nature of subrogation laws and regulations in each state is vital to the success of a self-insured company.
+Retaining a subrogation law firm with a team of attorneys dedicated to the complex nature of subrogation laws and regulations in each state is vital to the long-term success of a self-insured company.

 Preparing for a Subrogation Claim

 Any time a company suffers a potentially large loss, it should swiftly take steps to begin a thorough investigation, anticipating both the normal course of action for a loss, and additionally the pursuit of a subrogated claim.
 Thorough documentation is key.
 In any investigation, more photos, videos, interviews, and evidence is better when it comes to effectively subrogating a loss for a self-insured company.

 - Immediately interview witnesses, injured parties, and potential defendants to lock in future testimony.